Zettelkasten-Method/zettelkasten.de/content/posts/2014/10/zettel-note-header-in-nvalt.md

 This adds two lines of text into the header and places the cursor right after the hash character (`#`) so I can begin adding tags right away.
 I put my list of keywords into the header instead of the bottom of the note, contrary to the bare-minimum example from above.
 When you pick MultiMarkdown, this makes sense.
 If you stick to "just text", I guess you better leave tags at the bottom so they are out of sight.

 You can see that the function `current_date()` concatenates year, month, day, hours, and minutes into a string like `201410011105` for "2014-10-01 11:05 a.m.".
 You could add the seconds, too, by adding `(twoDigitDisplay(it's seconds))` to `current_date()`.
 I found that it suffices to create _Zettel_ notes with accuracy to the minutes.
-I assign IDs with accuracy to the seconds to items outside my note archive, though.
+I assign IDs with accuracy to the seconds to items outside my note archive, though.[^two]

+Please share your customizations, and how you format your Zettel header!

-The `twoDigitDisplay()` stuff was necessary to pad numbers with zeros, so "1" becomes "01" to ensure consistency among identifiers.
+[^two]: The `twoDigitDisplay()` stuff was necessary to pad numbers with zeros, so "1" becomes "01" to ensure consistency among identifiers.
 I believe this can be shortened, but I wouldn't know how.
 Any AppleScript tips are welcome!

 [min]: /posts/2014/03/baseline-zettelkasten-software-reviews/#the-bare-minimum-of-a-zettel-note
 [nvz]: /posts/2014/04/nvalt-zettelkasten-implementation/
 [gist]: https://gist.github.com/DivineDominion/fe1d4d39baf45477a496
-[download]:
+[download]: /downloads/2014-09-29_Insert-Zettel-Header-Workflow.zip